Page last updated: 11 February 2026

 color-picker-tutorial

-After pressing the X key, or the Switch button, the Color Picker are switched.
-You will find this particularly useful when working with Layer Masks.
+After pressing the X key, or the Switch button, the colors are switched.
+Switching back and forth between Foreground & Background Colors is particularly useful when working with Layer Masks.

 Summary of Color Picker